-Judges and JuriesTo convince a judge or jury to rule in your favor, you'll need to prove the other driver was negligent.
+Judges and JuriesTo convince a judge or jury to rule in your favour, you'll need to prove the other driver was negligent.
 This can be done by using police reports, video from surveillance cameras, or the testimony of witnesses.
 In addition, you must prove the negligence led to your injuries.
-For example, if a surveillance camera or witnesses prove you were stopped at a red light when hit, and you suffered whiplash or other injuries afterwards, chances are good the judge or jury will rule in your favor.
+For example, if a surveillance camera or witnesses prove you were stopped at a red light when hit, and you suffered whiplash injury or any other injury afterwards, chances are good the judge or jury will rule in your favour.

-If you file a lawsuit and get a ruling in your favor, various types of damages can be awarded to you.
+What Damages are Awarded?If you file a lawsuit and get a ruling in your favor, various types of damages can be awarded to you.
 These can include money for medical bills, pain and suffering, lost wages, property damages, expenses associated with rehabilitation of your injuries, and other punitive damages the judge or jury may deem necessary.

-If, however, the shoe is on the other foot and you find yourself being sued by the other driver, that doesn't mean you have to panic.
-By working with an attorney who has experience and knowledge of these cases, there are a variety of defenses you can use to prove your case.
+What If I'm Being Sued?If, however, the shoe is on the other foot and you find yourself being sued by the other driver, that doesn't mean you have to panic.
+By working with a whiplash injury attorney who has experience and knowledge of these cases, there are a variety of defenses you can use to prove your case.